Hip Replacement Recovery

 Patients must spend a few days after surgery in the hospital.
 During this time, they will adjust to their new hip and learn exercises to help with their recovery.

-Some health care providers suggest putting a pillow or other device between the legs of patients to protect the hip on the first day after surgery.
+Some health care providers suggest putting a pillow or other device between the legs of patients to protect the hip from dislocation on the first day after surgery.
 They also provide pain relievers, such as opioids and nonsteroidal anti-inflammatory drugs, to relieve immediate pain after surgery.

 To prevent pneumonia, doctors may ask patients to use a spirometer, a device that helps you take deep breaths and monitors your breathing.
 Basic physical therapy, such as walking with a walker, usually begins within one day of surgery.
 Patients also learn strengthening exercises before they’re discharged from the hospital so they can regain their strength and mobility at a rehabilitation center or at home.